AWS Lake Formation access control support#

 Overview#

 AWS Lake Formation provides a single place to manage access controls policies.
 You can define security policies that restrict access to data at database, table, column, row and cell levels.
-These policies apply to AWS Identity and Access Management (IAM) users and roles, and to users and groups when federating through an external identity provider.

 Configure AWS Lake Formation#